mogenius/docs/mogenius/docs/deploying-applications/container-images.md

 After you define the container image, there are several optional settings.

-- Name, stage, and deployment strategy that you want to use
+- Name, and environment that you want to use.
 - Enter a container image command that will be executed during deployment.
 - Create a repository secret if the targeted container registry requires authentication.
 - Define command arguments to be executed in your container.

-Next, it is necessary to define the resource limits of your service as well as the port.
-Optionally, you can add environment variables to your service.
+Once you confirm, the service will be created in stopped state.
+You can now review and add your service settings before deploying it.

+The following settings are available to your service.
+You'll find additional information on the respective pages.
+- [Resource limits](../development/resources.md): Define the maximum resources your service can consume on the cluster.
+- [Variables](../development/environment-variables.md): Set environment variables, secrets, volume mounts, and connect services via internal hostnames.
+- Ports & Domains: Manage ports of your container and define external hostnames.
+- [Health Check](../development/health-checks.md): Enable Kubernetes health checks for improved monitoring.
+- Replicas: Manually set the number of pods that should start for your container.
+- Autoscaling: Enable horizontal pod autoscaling based on CPU or memory load.
+- Deployment strategy: Set up zero-downtime deployments.

 Once you have made the settings, click "Create service" and your service will be deployed from the container image.